 - Open Maps history.

-- Now, you can remove individual activities and inquiries by tapping the “X“ next to the activity or tap Delete and select one of the available options.
+- Now, you can remove individual activities and inquiries by tapping the “X“ next to the activity or tapping Delete and selecting one of the available options.
 You can choose between preset date ranges or use a custom range.

 And this is how to delete Google Maps Location History: